-Bryan assists clients in the three areas of Wills and Estates, being Estate Planning, Estate Disputes and Estate Administration.
-His expertise is recognised by the Queensland Law Society, being an Accredited Specialist in Succession Law (which is another word for Wills and Estates).
+Bryan assists clients in Wills and Estates, Trusts and Elder Law.
+His expertise is recognised by the Queensland Law Society, being an Accredited Specialist in Succession Law.
 There are presently only 45 such specialists out of roughly 13,000 lawyers in Queensland.

 Solicitor - Special Counsel

 Graham Stenton has been practicing law 37 years.
 His main focus here is looking after property transactions, including conveyancing.
 He also has an interest in wills and estates.